Are Car Dealerships Open on Sunday?

 - Government Control.
 Some dealers perceive the ban as unnecessary government control over their business.

 - Lose Out on Sales.
-States could lose buyers to neighboring states that are open on Sundays.
+Dealerships make money from selling cars, and they could lose buyers to neighboring states that are open on Sundays.

 - Doesn't Have to Apply to Everyone.
 Removing the ban does not force all dealerships to open seven days a week.